How to Open a Dispensary in missouri

 Medical Marijuana Facility Application

-Only transportation and seed-to-sale applications are presently available.
+Only transportation, facility agent and seed-to-sale applications are presently available.
 These will be accepted by DHSS indefinitely.
 Transportation applications will be filed via the Missouri Medical Marijuana Registry Portal, a secure, online system.
 For seed-to-sale applications and instructions on how to apply, go to their online application page.
+You can also check Facility FAQs for more details about licensing/certification, security measures, and more.

 Recreational Use Legalization